 The lack of factual and physical evidence to prove anything beyond argument has long resulted in a plethora of theories about Camelot and its legendary protagonists.
-Less facts inevitably spells more conjecture and supposition.
+Fewer facts inevitably spell more conjecture and supposition.
 It's not surprising then that many mythical connections with the Arthurian legends are encountered throughout southern Britain.

-It is interesting to note that one of the locally recorded 17th century references to the location traces its ownership back to the family of medieval knight Sir Geoffrey de Mandeville, Earl of Essex, stories of whom abound in the area and whose ghost has been seen to appear in the neighbourhood on several occasions over past centuries.
+It is interesting to note that one of the locally recorded 17th-century references to the location traces its ownership back to the family of the medieval knight Sir Geoffrey de Mandeville, Earl of Essex, stories of whom abound in the area and whose ghost has been seen to appear in the neighbourhood on several occasions over past centuries.